PROTECT YOUR FAMILY AND YOURSELF BY INCREASING UNINSURED/UNDERINSURED MOTORIST PROTECTION:

 1. No-fault coverage was abolished.
 Under prior law, minimum mandatory no-fault coverage of $5,000 per accident meant that auto accident-related medical bills and lost wages (a weekly benefit not exceeding $200/wk) were paid by the auto insurer.
 Under the current law, such accident-related expenses will be paid for in the same manner as expenses of any other illness or injury, primarily through major medical insurance, unless the automobile insurance includes medical payments coverage.
 In that case, the automobile insurance company will be responsible for the payment of your medical bills up to the level of the medical payments coverage purchased.

-2. Bodily Injury (“BI”) or liability coverage minimum requirement will remain at the low level of $20,000 per person and $40,000 per accident to $25,000 per person and $50,000 per accident, no matter how many people are injured in a one-car accident.
+2. Bodily Injury (“BI”) or liability coverage minimum requirement was marginally increased in 2017 from the very low level of $20,000 per person and $40,000 per accident to $25,000 per person and $50,000 per accident, no matter how many people are injured in a one-car accident.
 BI coverage serves two purposes: First, it protects your personal assets up to the stated amount from claims made by someone whom you (or an authorized driver) might injure.
 Second, and closely related to the first reason, it provides you with limited funds to pay the claim of the person who you might negligently injure with your automobile.

 Your goal should be to maximize car accident protection for your family and yourself.
 No matter how many vehicles you insure, you will have options to increase your personal protection.
 If your current coverage includes umbrella protection, there are special steps that you can take so that you are protecting your family almost as much as you are protecting the stranger who you might accidentally injure.
 Each one of the options recommended will add some additional cost to your insurance, but it is the most important coverage obtainable and should be considered money well spent.

 III.
 UM Options under the New Law